Chinokoo/ecommerce_demo/README.md

 # E-commerce Demo

-his is a Flutter project that demonstrates an e-commerce application with a shopping cart functionality.
+This is a Flutter project that demonstrates an e-commerce application with a shopping cart functionality.

  <img src="lib/images/Screenshots/Drawer.png" width="200">